to-sky/greenpepperclub/wp-content/plugins/visualcomposer/readme.txt

 * New: Option to display sticky elements only when they become sticky
 * Fix: Design Options values apply properly within Global Templates
 * Fix: Custom element name apply properly for element controls
-* Fix: Element hide option synchronized with the Tree view
+* Fix: Element hide option synchronised with the Tree view

 = 2.8 =
 *Release Date - 2018-06-18*